EdwinWenink/archive_fever/content/posts/70-version_control_on_notebooks_with_precommit_and_jupytext.md

 Jupytext is a tool for two-way synchronization between a Jupyter notebook and a paired script in [many languages](https://jupytext.readthedocs.io/en/latest/languages.html).
 In this post we only consider the `.ipynb` and `.py` extensions.
 It can be used as a standalone command line tool or as a plugin for Jupyter Notebooks or Jupyter Lab.
-To save information on notebook cells jupytext either uses a minimalistic "light" encoding or a "percent" encoding (the default).
+To save information on notebook cells Jupytext either uses a minimalistic "light" encoding or a "percent" encoding (the default).
 We will use the percent encoding.
-The following subsections are applicable only if you want to be able to use jupytext as a standalone tool.
+The following subsections are applicable only if you want to be able to use Jupytext as a standalone tool.
 If not, skip ahead to <a href="#version-control-using-pre-commit-and-jupytext">here</a>.

 ### Installation and pairing